eyuuab/MeTTa-lang-stdlib-documentation/docs/type_system.rst

 **Description:** Checks if a type is a function type.

 **Parameters:**
-    - Type: The type atom to check.
+    - Type: The type atom to be checked.

 **Return:** ``True`` if the type is a function type, ``False`` otherwise.